PhilipArmstead/BitBurner-Scripts/README.md

 ## Quality of life

+- `/qol/shortcuts.js` Use customisable keyboard shortcuts to jump to any window linked from the sidebar, without cancelling crimes, programs or faction contracts. ([Demo](docs/qol-scroll-tabs.gif))

 - `/qol/make-tabs-scrollable.js` This script will allow you to scroll horizontally through your text-editor's opened tabs using the mouse wheel. ([Demo](docs/qol-scroll-tabs.gif))

 - `/qol/add-tab-control-to-editor` This script will allow you to navigate through editor tabs with ctrl + tab (or backwards with ctrl + shift + tab).

 - `/qol/colourful-terminal.js` This script will allow you to style terminal output with rudimentary styles, like `<red></red>`, `<bold></bold>`, `<blue></blue>` etc.. ([Demo](docs/qol-colour-terminal.gif))